Do not let your fear or lack of experience overwhelm

 as much water as you can and learn to purify the rest

 Store as much water as you can.
-Look for hidden
+Also check out

-of water that you can use in an emergency (like ponds,
+secondary sources of water that you can use in an emergency

-creeks, or lakes) and learn how to safely filter and purify
+(like ponds, creeks, or lakes) and learn how to safely

 Obtain copies of your drivers license, passport,